ltrgoddard/thesis/temp.markdown

 also deploy identical terminology: both, for instance, describe how the carriages ‘telescoped’ on impact.

-The frequency of rail accidents in Britain over the course of the 20th century means that any claim of direct literary influence will have to vie with that of the real world.[^391] Nevertheless, there is a broader similarity between Upward’s early work and *The Harmless Building*, which—when combined with the 1969 publication date of *The Railway Accident and Other Stories*—makes a direct connection more likely.
+The frequency of rail accidents in Britain over the course of the twentieth century means that any claim of direct literary influence will have to vie with that of the real world.[^391] Nevertheless, there is a broader similarity between Upward’s early work and *The Harmless Building*, which—when combined with the 1969 publication date of *The Railway Accident and Other Stories*—makes a direct connection more likely.
 On the most basic level, Upward and Oliver share an interest in provincial, and particularly coastal, English settings.
 Much of *The Harmless Building* is set in ‘a town on the south coast of England’, while Mortmere borders the Atlantic Ocean and Upward’s later work maintains a fixation on the Isle of Wight.[^392] More important, however, are the stylistic affinities between the two authors.
 As mentioned above, Mortmere is an environment constructed primarily from the eccentricities of its characters, ‘all dream-distortions of classic English types’, whose slight deviations from expected behaviour set up much of the village’s uncanny atmosphere.[^393] The same can be said of the nightmarish figures who *The Harmless Building*’s main characters—Donald, Frank and Rosine—meet in the course of the novel’s increasingly disturbing plot: principally McFarlane, the inappropriately upbeat and unharmed train driver; his daughter, Mary; and Jerry,